History of the Philadelphia Eagles: 2024: Second Super Bowl championship

 The Eagles started with a slow 2–2 record, but after their Week 5 bye, they would go on to win 12 of their last 13 games including a franchise record 10-game winning streak.
-After their Week 17 41–7 blowout win over the Cowboys, the Eagles would win the NFC East and they would be locked in as the NFC's #2 seed.
+After their Week 17 41–7 blowout win over the Dallas Cowboys, the Eagles would win the NFC East and they would be locked in as the NFC's #2 seed.
 They would also sweep the Cowboys for the first time since 2011.
 After wins over the Green Bay Packers, Los Angeles Rams, and Washington Commanders, they would advance to Super Bowl LIX and would go on to avenge their loss to the Kansas City Chiefs two years earlier.
 The Eagles won 40–22 over the Chiefs and would deny them a chance at winning three consecutive Super Bowls.
 During their playoff run, the franchise went over .500 all time, for the first time.

+2025: First repeat NFC East title in 21 years

+The Eagles started with an undefeated 4–0 record.
+After a Week 16 29–16 win over NFC East rival Washington Commanders, the Eagles became the first team since the 2004 team to repeat as NFC East champions.
+After losing two weeks later to the Commanders, they would finish with an 11–6 record and the NFC's #3 seed.
+The Eagles then lost to the #6 seeded San Francisco 49ers in the Wild Card round of the NFL playoffs.